Josh MacPherson

 Set the time, place, and materials you plan to use Monday through Friday so you know what to do each day of the week.
 And then take Saturday off; you’ve earned it.

-Tip #3 – Challenge Yourself
+Tip #3 – Challenge yourself

 Search any of the following question types on YouTube, and you will find examples to practice.
 Remember, the Duolingo English Test contains four adaptive questions that become more difficult if you perform well at the beginning of the test.